Lennart05/toponym/README.md

 ```

 In this example, a map of Argentina `AR` with highest-level
-administrative borders `regions = 1` will appear as plot.
-Now, users can
+administrative borders `regions = 1` will appear as a plot.
+Now users
-click to set points which define a polygon.
-The last point should not
+can click to set points which define a polygon.
+The last point should
-repeat the first point.
+not repeat the first point.
+In RGui, users exit the point selection by
+middle-clicking or right-clicking and then pressing stop.
+In RStudio,
+users exit the point selection by pressing ESC or Finish in the top
+right corner of the plot.
 Once finished, a data frame with longitudinal
 and latitudinal coordinates called `argentina_polygon` is created.

 ## Strings specific to a region